ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 - : int list = [7; 8; 9]
 ```

-Indeed we can use partial application of our `map` function to map over lists
+Indeed, we can use partial application of our `map` function to map over lists
 of lists:

 ```ocaml